marlonsingleton/A_Walkthrough_AZ_CLI/README.md

     --subscription      : Name or ID of subscription.
 You can configure the default subscription using `az account set -s NAME_OR_ID`.
     --verbose           : Increase logging verbosity.
 Use --debug for full debug logs.

+Looking to utilize auto-completion, descriptions, examples...?
+Use "az interactive".

+You'll receive a prompt like below.

+marlon@Azure:~$ az interactive
+This command is in preview.
+It may be changed/removed in a future release.
+Installing the Interactive extension...
+The installed extension 'interactive' is in preview.

+Do you agree to sending telemetry (yes/no)?
+Default answer is yes:
 </pre>

 ---